MinhLuong1006/IOTweb2.0/README.md

 ## Overview

-IOTweb2.0 is a web-based application designed for Internet of Things (IoT) device management and monitoring.
+IoT Real-time Fire Detection Project is a web-based application designed for Internet of Things (IoT) device management and monitoring.
 The project integrates a Flask backend with a responsive frontend to facilitate real-time data visualization and control of connected devices.

 ## Features